Student services and resources are available via phone, video chat, email and on the College of DuPage website during the COVID-19 pandemic.

 No college facilities will be available for student use until it is safe to do so.
 Library, computer laboratories and other laboratories and studios will be closed.
 Please continue to check the COVID-19 website for updates and announcements.

-- Spring semester begins Jan.
-25, 2021 with alternative instruction.
+- Summer semester begins June 1, 2021 with alternative instruction.
 The campus will remain closed to the public until further notice while we continue remote services.

 - Please check your online course ahead of the start date to make sure you have all you need to be successful this term.
 Visit our Academic Calendar for more information on specific dates.